Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 This quote expresses Ralph’s isolation and alienation from the other boys, who have become increasingly savage and uncivilized.
 He recognizes that, while they have become barbaric, they are still human and must still grapple with the primal fears of the night.

-Even though he is exhausted, he can’t let himself rest for fear of the tribal mentality of the group.
+Even though he is exhausted, he can’t let himself rest for fear of the group’s tribal mentality.
 He feels like an outcast because he is the only one with a sense of morality and decency.

 19. “Jack’s in charge of the choir.
 They can be—what do you want them to be?”
 “Hunters.”

-~William Golding, Lord of the Flies, about Ralph, Chapter 1, Page 22
+~William Golding, Lord of the Flies, The Narrator about Ralph, Chapter 1, Page 22

 Ralph’s quote from Lord of the Flies reflects Jack’s hunger for power and his desire to control the other boys.
 He is willing to take the choir, which was meant to be an innocent group of boys singing, and turn them into a group of hunters to further his agenda.